Skip to content

 Veterinary Technology

-Vet tech faculty examines a lizard
+Vet tech student holding a cat

 Program details

-The Veterinary Technology Program is accredited by the American Veterinary Medical Association's Committee on Veterinary Technician Education and Activities (AVMA/CVTEA) .
+The Veterinary Technology Program is accredited by the American Veterinary Medical Association's Committee on Veterinary Technician Education and Activities (AVMA/CVTEA).
 Students who successfully complete the program are eligible to take the Veterinary Technician National Examination (VTNE).
 The VTNE validates competency for practice.

-• Number of first-time candidates that have taken the VTNE: 46
+• Number of first-time candidates that have taken the VTNE: 39

-• Three-year VTNE pass percentage: 87%
+• Three-year VTNE pass percentage: 80%

 The VTNE and Maryland State Board Requirements must be completed prior to submitting an application request to become a Registered Veterinary Technician (RVT).
 The designation of RVT is awarded by the Maryland State Board of Veterinary Medical Examiners.